How can we prevent whales and dolphins from being caught and killed in fishing gear?

 Fishing nets are pushing New Zealand dolphins to extinction.
 It's not too late to save them but we need to act fast.
 Join our major international campaign.

-Protect UK dolphins, porpoises and whales from fishing gear after Brexit
+Protect UK dolphins, porpoises and whales after Brexit

 Their future hangs in the balance.
 Help us make sure the governments of the UK put strong laws in place to protect dolphins, porpoises and whales from fishing gear in UK seas after we leave the EU.